ilhamft/glecuid/README.md

 ### Notes on JavaScript target

-On server this package uses [node:crypto](https://nodejs.org/api/crypto.html#cryptohashalgorithm-data-options) for hashing.
+This package uses either [noble-hashes](https://github.com/paulmillr/noble-hashes) or [node:crypto](https://nodejs.org/api/crypto.html#cryptohashalgorithm-data-options) for hashing.

-On browser this package require [noble-hashes](https://github.com/paulmillr/noble-hashes) to be installed.
+On browser `noble-hashes` is **required**.
 You can install it by using `npm install @noble/hashes`.

+On server this package will try to use `noble-hashes` first, then fallback to `node:crypto` if `noble-hashes` is not installed.

 ## Cuid2